Information on this page:

 |Piano Practice Rooms|

-Students may reserve one of two practice pianos located in the village center and Cottage Room.
+Students may reserve the practice piano located in the Cottage Room.
 If the room isn’t booked, students also may drop in at the EV Front Desk and pick up a key.
 The key is due back by the following morning.